 Solebury School is pleased to announce a partnership with the newly formed non-profit, Teach2Serve, which was created to educate and inspire the next generation of public servants, NGO leaders and social innovators.
 Students who complete this program will graduate from high school equipped with an effective set of leadership and social entrepreneurial skills.

 This program is consistent with the values and respect for all humankind that Solebury has always promoted and will put the school at the forefront of public service education for high school students.
-Solebury School, one of two pilot schools for the Teach2Serve program, will serve as a founding model for a network of schools across the nation with whom Teach2Serve will partner.
+Solebury School piloted the program and developed a model that Teach2Serve hopes will be adopted by a network of schools across the nation.
 Diane Downs serves as director of the program at the school.

-Teach2Serve will support students at member schools by providing course materials, maintaining an interactive website, networking, offering stipends for required summer internships, and assisting students in their search for colleges where they can continue their study of public service and social change.
+Teach2Serve supports students at member schools by providing course materials, maintaining an interactive website, networking, offering stipends for required summer internships, and assisting students in their search for colleges where they can continue their study of public service and social change.

 "I cannot think of a more appropriate school to partner with the Teach2Serve Program than Solebury," said Tom Wilschutz, Head of School.
 "As part of our mission, we set the bar high, offering our students a relevant education.
 What could be more relevant than equipping students with a perspective on the many interconnected challenges facing humanity, inspiring them to engage an issue that interests them and then equipping them with the tools they need to make a difference?
 Teach2Serve may well prove to be a transformative experience -- for the student involved and for the world these students will inherit."